earthly/website/blog/_posts/2025-08-10-backstage-peak-hype.md

    * Are services tested and scanned according to compliance standards?
    * How far along is that high-priority migration initiative we launched last quarter?

 Backstage can become the lens through which leadership sees engineering maturity at a glance.
-Not a vanity scorecard, but a dynamic map of what’s production-ready, what’s at risk, and where to invest.
-That’s when Backstage becomes indispensable.
+Not a vanity scorecard, but a dynamic map of what's production-ready, what's at risk, and where to invest.
+That's when Backstage becomes indispensable.

-Backstage isn’t the problem.
-But its success hinges on how it’s used, and whether it’s integrated into the day-to-day flow of engineering, not just maintained on the sidelines by a heroic platform team.
+Backstage isn't the problem.
+But its success hinges on how it's used, and whether it's integrated into the day-to-day flow of engineering, not just maintained on the sidelines by a heroic platform team.

-If this is the kind of platform problem you want to tackle, where developer experience meets governance and engineering culture, [**we’re hiring**](https://jobs.earthly.dev/).
+If this is the kind of platform problem you want to tackle, where developer experience meets governance and engineering culture, [**we're hiring**](https://jobs.earthly.dev/).
 We want to turn Backstage from a static registry into a real-time, policy-aware visibility layer by plugging directly into code, CI/CD, and PR workflows.
-We’re answering the questions no plugin or scorecard can.
+We're answering the questions no plugin or scorecard can.